 17 states had MANDATORY racial segregation.
 Of these, only 9 (53%) enacted eugenic sterilization laws.
 16 states PROHIBITED racial segregation: Of these, 11 (69%) enacted eugenic sterilization laws.
 There was NO RELATIONSHIP between racial segregation and eugenic sterilization laws.

 23 out of 32 states that enacted eugenic sterilization laws had no mandatory racial segregation.

 In fact, states with mandatory racial segregation were somewhat less likely to enact eugenic sterilization laws, compared to states without racial segregation.

-Southern Segregationist Voters Migrated to the GOP
+The Southern Segregationist Migration to the GOP

 White Southern Democrats started voting for the GOP because Richard Nixon in 1968 and 1972 seemed to oppose forced busing.
 This method of winning the segregationist vote for the GOP, called Nixon's “southern strategy,” was devised by Kevin Phillips.